oat-sa/taohub-articles/forge/user-guide/test-takers.md

 [[Manage Test Takers]]
 ----------------------

-The Manage Test Takers tab manages the test takers list (test takers registration) and the properties of these test takers.\
+The Manage Test Takers tab manages the test takers list (test takers registration) and the properties of these test takers.<br/>

 This tab also allows the association of the selected test taker to group(s).

 The main functions of this tab are: